 Have you ever heard the story of Stone Soup?
-It’s one of those timeless stories that talks about how, by itself, a community can only get so far; the ingredients seem bland and lacking.
-But together, with everyone pitching just a few little scraps into the boiling water, we can stir together something wonderful, a tasty Stone Soup.
+It’s one of those timeless stories that talks about how, by itself, a community can only get so far; it provides the pot and boiling water, but alone, the ingredients seem bland and lacking.
+When others participate, by adding a few little scraps into the boiling water, it starts to turn into something.
+Someone adds a carrot.
+Another an onion, maybe a bit of meat.
+Before long, with everyone adding something to the mix, we together, can stir up some tasty soup.
+That’s how cities can work.

-A community realizes it really is rich when it works together.
+A community realizes how rich it is, when it works together.
 We can overcome any obstacle, we can reach great heights–if someone just dreams it.
-As Orion rolls out onto the launch pad at the Cape, again we are at a crossroads.
+As SpaceX, Blue Origin and Orion rolls out onto the launch pads at the Cape, again we are at a crossroads.

 In all of humanity’s plight, the effort that took America to the moon stands as a beacon of hope, shouting out that dreams can be attained.
 As Voyager sailed past our solar system, humankind reached beyond itself in a shining moment.
 As we explore Mars and discern planets orbiting distant stars, we dare to live out our dreams.
 Only in America is hope so rampant.
 And only in Brevard do we have this fleeting window of opportunity to fix things before they spread out of control.